|Fastest Growing Market:||Asia Pacific|

 Scope of the Report

 As per the scope of the report, an adjuvant is a pharmacological or immunological agent that helps in synergizing and directing the adaptive immune response to a vaccine agent.
 Adjuvants are basically compounds that improve the body’s immunogenic reaction against antigens.
 Therefore, adjuvants are majorly added to vaccines to augment their capability to persuade long-term protection and safety against any kind of infection.
-The Vaccine Adjuvants Market is Segmented by Type, Route of Administration, Disease Type, Application, and Geography.
-By Type, the market is segmented into Mineral Salt-based Adjuvant, Tensoactive Adjuvants, Adjuvant Emulsions, Liposome Adjuvants, Carbohydrate Adjuvants, Bacteria-derived Adjuvants, Virus-like Particles (VLP), and Other Types.
-By Usage, the market is segmented into Active Immunostimulants, Carriers, and Vehicle Adjuvants.
-By Disease Type, the market is segmented into Infectious Disease and Cancer.
-By Application, the market is segmented into Research Applications and Commercial Applications.
-By Geography, the market is segmented into North America, Europe, Asia-Pacific, the Middle East and Africa, and South America.
+The vaccine adjuvants market is segmented by type (mineral salt-based adjuvant, tensoactive adjuvants, adjuvant emulsions, liposome adjuvants, carbohydrate adjuvants, bacteria-derived adjuvants, virus-like particles (VLP), and other types), usage (active immunostimulants, carriers, and vehicle adjuvants), disease type ( infectious disease and cancer), application (research applications and commercial applications), and geography (North America, Europe, Asia-Pacific, Middle-East and Africa, and South America).
 The report offers the value (in USD million) for the above segments.

 |Mineral Salt-based Adjuvant|